DeepBlue14/Hazel/test_modules/Configure/README.md

 This module implements automated or assistive migration (the later case is the only option currently for make projects) from make, cmake, or rosbuild projects to catkin-style ROS packages.
 It also supports partial migration from catkin to the ROS2 format.

+In addition, it can be used to check the status if packages (i.e. there build type), and other build-related data (such as the location of build files);

 **WARNING: Most of this module is not even in development phase yet, so DO NOT USE!**

 **Why "Assistive"?**